BiggotyBird/ClapLamp-Highway/JOURNAL.md

 I have left the 3D printed case section blank as I will start its design either tomorrow or the day after.
 The overall price of this project is $73.49 AUD not including shipping costs or 3D printing costs.
 My budget in AUD is $231.40 which puts me well below my budget leaving room for any mistakes or miscalculations later on.
+See BOM.png for image of what I have done.

 3D Printed Case (2/06/2025)